-Tried and tested itinerary to see the best of Paris in 2 days.
+How to see Paris in 2 days: tried and tested 2 day Paris itinerary to see the best of Paris in a weekend or less.
 Perfect stops for a romantic getaway in Paris or a Paris city break.

 If you only have two days in Paris, you may be wondering how to maximize your time so you can see as much as possible without being in a constant mad rush.

-Indeed planning what to see in Paris in 2 days can be challenging: the city offers so much the big problem visitors have is deciding what not to see, rather than the other way round.
+Indeed planning what to see in Paris, one of the most beautiful cities in Europe and the world, in 2 days can be challenging: the city offers so much the big problem visitors have is deciding what not to see, rather than the other way round.

 However, the good news is that Paris has an excellent public transport system so while you will have to prioritize attractions, you can also cover a lot of ground quickly.